 Jermaine Branner, also known by his trainer name, “Max Maine,” is proof that we can always change the course of our lives!

-After being released from prison, Jermaine, a Pontiac native, came home with a new mindset and opened Max Out Fitness with two clients, a $5 Yoga Mat, a 450 credit score.
+After being released from prison, Jermaine, a Pontiac native, came home with a new mindset and opened Max Out Fitness with two clients, a $5 Yoga Mat, and a 450 credit score.
 From an Oakland Press article, Jermaine’s wife said, “He learned from his mistakes and did the background [research] that he needed.
 He had a plan.”
-What set his gym apart was the range of classes offered and the personal connection that Jermaine and trainers fostered with the clientele.
+What set his gym apart was the range of classes offered and the personal connection that Jermaine and the trainers fostered with the clientele.

 Jermaine wants to help the community and build his business right here in Pontiac.
-Today, Max Out Fitness has merged with the Anytime Fitness of Pontiac, creating a robust partnership with the mission of building the health and fitness lifestyle in the Pontiac community.
+Today, Max Out Fitness has merged with the Anytime Fitness of Pontiac, creating a robust partnership with the mission of building a health and fitness lifestyle in the Pontiac community.

 - Congresswoman Brenda Lawrence